HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `utility-log` - The channel to log various utility actions too. - Optional Channel
 	* `log-channel-updates` - Whether to log changes made to channels in this guild. - Defaulting Boolean
-	* `log-event-updates` - Whether to log changes made to scheduled events in this guild. - Defaulting Boolean
+	* `log-event-updates` - Whether to log changes made to events in this guild. - Defaulting Boolean
 	* `log-invite-updates` - Whether to log changes made to invites in this guild. - Defaulting Boolean
 	* `log-role-updates` - Whether to log changes made to roles in this guild. - Defaulting Boolean